Associate Judge Position - Guide for Candidates

 There could be significant tax implications for an associate judge's first years in office, arising from the accumulation of income accruing upon the winding up of his or her professional practice and the receipt of his or her salary as an associate judge.
 For example, those who practise as sole practitioners or in partnership should consider the tax implications of having to report income on a calendar year rather than on a fiscal year basis; of disposing of an interest in a partnership; and of income received upon the sale of various assets of their practice, such as accounts receivable, work in progress, depreciable and non-depreciable property, and goodwill.

 These, together with the Income Tax Act provisions relating to capital gains deductions and tax deferrals, are but some of the factors requiring careful consideration.

 For further information related to potential tax implications, or interpretations of the Income Tax Act, the Income Tax Regulations and any related statutes, please consult the Income Tax Rulings Directorate in the Legislative Policy and Regulatory Affairs Branch of the Canada Revenue Agency. (https://www.canada.ca/en/revenue-agency/services/tax/tax-professionals/income-tax-rulings-interpretations.html)

 3. Allowances and Benefits

-The various allowances described hereafter extend only to actual and reasonable expenses incurred by a judge when performing his or her duties.
-Except for the removal and the representational allowances, these allowances are not intended to compensate for any additional cost related to such persons as a spouse or a child.
+The various allowances described hereafter extend only to actual and reasonable expenses incurred by an associate judge when performing his or her duties.
+Except for the allowance, these allowances are not intended to compensate for any additional costs related to such persons as a spouse or a child.

-Pursuant to the Judges Act, a removal allowance is paid to a person who is appointed a judge and is required to change his or her place of residence to assume judicial functions, and to a judge who is required to change his or her place of residence upon transfer or reassignment.
+Pursuant to the Judges Act, a removal allowance is paid to a person who is appointed an associate judge and is required to change his or her place of residence to assume judicial functions, and to an associate judge who is required to change his or her place of residence upon transfer or reassignment.